come and experience one11

 As a former 19th century sugar warehouse that was once in the heart of New Orleans’ Sugar District, ONE11 Hotel thoughtfully strikes a balance between sleek design and textured industrial elements original to the building’s architecture.
 Each of the bright and airy guestrooms feature a combination of the building’s exposed brick walls, bold iron beams and cypress wood pillars.

 ONE11 also offers unique French Quarter settings for intimate gatherings ranging from cocktail receptions to elopements.
-Whether it is a rooftop wedding overlooking the Mississippi River or an indoor/outdoor cocktail reception, we will help you create an unforgettable experience for you and your guests.
+Whether it is a jintimate rooftop wedding overlooking the Mississippi River or a cocktail reception on The Loading Dock, we will help you create an unforgettable experience for you and your guests.

 Small plates are available at Batture Bistro & Bar, our lobby restaurant and bar.
-A 24-hour grab and go honor bar is available featuring beverages and snacks.
+A 24-hour grab and go honor bar located in the lobby is available featuring beverages and snacks.

 FOR YOUR COMFORT & DELIGHT